metaplex-foundation/docs/docs/candy-machine-v2/05-CreatingCandyMachine.md

 # Creating the Candy Machine

 Once you have your collection prepared, the next step is to upload your assets and create a Candy Machine.
-This step is complete by a single command from the Candy Machine CLI.
+This step is completed by a single command via the Candy Machine CLI.

 Before you can proceed, you need to check that: